-However, project efforts continued with funding from sources including the Central American Bank for Economic Integration (CABEI) (whose funding for the project had begun in 2012), the Dutch development bank FMO, and Finland's Finnfund.
-As a result, in August 2015, DESA initiated activities to construct the dam from the side of the river near San Francisco de Ojuera, on the opposite bank from Rio Blanco, where landholdings are more concentrated and where fewer indigenous communities reside.
+However, project efforts continued with funding that had been obtained in 2012 from sources including the Central American Bank for Economic Integration (CABEI), the Dutch development bank FMO, and Finland's Finnfund.
+In August 2015, DESA initiated activities to construct the dam from the side of the river near San Francisco de Ojuera, on the opposite bank from Rio Blanco, where landholdings are more concentrated and where fewer indigenous communities reside.
 The affected communities, with the help of Cáceres and COPINH, organized to halt further progress on the dam and the conflicts began to intensify.